 The components of gelatin are useful for reducing the intestines’ permeability.
 This is made possible by repairing the intestinal wall that tends to get irritated by food allergies and some diseases.

 Consequently, this quality allows improvement of the nutrient absorption process derived from food.
 Therefore, it keeps the body in a perfect state.

 Patients suffering from insomnia or other sleep disorders can stand up to these problems by just adding a portion of gelatin to their diet.

 The amino acids and essential minerals increase melatonin production.
-This is a hormone that induces a good dose of sleep.
+According to a study published in Sleep and Biological Rhythms, this is a hormone that induces a good dose of sleep.

 Due to its low caloric content and high protein levels, gelatin is a good complement for trying to lose weight.

 These substances slow down the insatiable urge of calorie intake.
-Plus, they increases energy expenditure during activities of physical demand.
+Plus, they increase energy expenditure during activities of physical demand.